Oshi Falls are some of the most spectacular falls in the world – but few people manage to see them.

 This waterfall represents a single, 214 m tall, vertical plunge adorning a broad cliff amphitheater.
 The landscape here still is covered with pristine rainforest.

 Paul A. Zahl and G.T.
 Chislett

 Most likely the first white men to reach this (and the nearby Kamarang Falls which have similar size) waterfall were the young American entomologist and physician Paul A. Zahl and English diamond prospector G. T. Chislett in 1938.

 Zahl wrote the book “To The Lost World”, describing their adventures in the spectacular highlands of Guyana, Venezuela, and Brazil.
 Later he became a prominent author, writing many articles for geography magazines and taking great pictures of the natural world.

 Erroneous height estimate

 “Lost Worlds” expedition

 “We measured the falls at being 214 meters in height.
 The initial view of the falls is slightly misleading and almost forms a natural illusion due to the rock contour lines which create an overhanging cliff face.
 Our estimates were based on rope lengths, calculations by clinometers, and the use of an altimeter which was calibrated before use.”

-Wondermondo expresses sincere gratitude to Patrick Greaves about the information and images!
+Wondermondo expresses sincere gratitude to Patrick Greaves for the information and images!

 - World Waterfall Database.
 Oshi, Salto Accessed on 23 March 2012